Nuitka/Nuitka-website/doc/posts/nuitka-release-09.rst

    expected.

--  Modules: Fix, the ``del __file__`` in the top level module in module mode caused crashes at runtime, when trying to restore the original ``__file__`` value, after the loading CPython corrupted it.
+-  Modules: Fix, the ``del __file__`` in the top level module in module mode caused crashes at run time, when trying to restore the original ``__file__`` value, after the loading CPython corrupted it.

 -  Python2.6: Fixes for installations without ``pkg_resources``.